uttesh/MQS/README.md

 # MQS
 Queue system for the no sql data

-# Development is in progress, will available on march 30th 2018.
+# Development is in progress, will be available on march 30th 2018.